NxPKG/khulnasoft-docs/content/cloudflare-one/applications/scan-apps/casb-integrations/atlassian-jira.md

 ## Integration permissions

-For the Jira Cloud integration to function, Cloudflare CASB requires the following permissions via an OAuth 2.0 app:
+For the Jira Cloud integration to function, Khulnasoft CASB requires the following permissions via an OAuth 2.0 app:

 - `read:jira-work`
 - `read:jira-user`